- 🇲🇽 Español

 - Rental & Retail

 - Contact/ Location

-Transition back in time as we drive into the Sierra San Francisco, into some of Baja’s most rugged terrain.
+Transition back in time in some of Baja’s most rugged, roadless terrain.
 According to UNESCO’s website, “From c.
 100 B.C. to A.D.
 1300, the Sierra de San Francisco (in the El Vizcaino reserve, in Baja California) was home to a people who have now disappeared but who left one of the most outstanding collections of rock paintings in the world.”

 Honestly, we never intended to offer mule trips, but we went ourselves to tick it off the bucket list, and were absolutely enthralled, not just by the cave art and the birds, but even more by the ranch culture that has survived relatively unchanged for hundreds of years in this rugged land.